Anticipating, developing, and partnering

 Learn from ITCILO trainers, ILO, and European Training Foundation specialists

 This course aims to promote better labour-market outcomes for migrant workers in both sending and receiving countries.
-Key topics including skills recognition, labour-market information systems, and the role of public employment services and recruitment agencies.
+Key topics including skills recognition, labour-market information systems, and the role of public employment services and recruitment agencies will be addressed.

 This course focuses on the skills-related components of policies and programmes for migrant workers.